 Barking is usually caused by fear.
 The reason for fear may be a negative experience or, on the contrary, a lack of any experience.
 If a dog has experienced trauma while interacting with another dog, pet, or human being, they may react impulsively.
 They use attack as a defense.
 These situations can also occur when the pet has not been properly socialized.
 They have not got used to other dogs, animals, and people, so they consider them as a potential threat.
 It triggers natural behavior – instinct.

 Barking is a form of scaring.
 Dogs use it to remove a potential threat from their space.
-Every time the dog achieves the desired effect, it preserves this behavioural pattern.
+Every time the dog achieves the desired effect, it preserves this behavioral pattern.
 It is a kind of self-rewarding action – since barking works, the dog uses it more often and eagerly.

 Consider whether your dog’s barking is “at something” or “for something”.
 People often limit the dog’s space.
 They keep their furry companion on a leash that is too short.
 As a result, they take away the dog’s freedom to pick up smells and explore the area.
 The dog can get nervous in this situation.
 Emotions rise and the dog gets rid of them by barking.